kbalante/terraform-ecs/README.md

 # terraform-ecs
-Sets up an ECS cluster with a simple container inside an EC2 instance
+Sets up an ECS cluster with a simple hello world container inside an EC2 instance